iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 > I have used the service twice I have had great results each time<br> :date: __2021-02-22 15:52:41__

 > Very Helpful and informative.
 Would definitely recommend.<br> :date: __2021-02-17 19:18:48__

-> Love this option<br> :date: __2021-02-03 09:13:37__

-> Fast and easy!!!
-I've seen 2 doctors so far the last one being Cynthia which was a VERY nice doctor.
-She knows exactly what she's talking about an listens to you...
-I recommend Amwell..
-If u can't get out or not feeling too good and don't have any transportation this is who you go to!<br> :date: __2021-02-02 17:46:33__